 Russian Railways operates in Europe, Asia, Africa, and Latin America.
-Its key business lines abroad include logistics services to foreign partners, passenger and freight transportation on international and transit routes, engineering and management of railways, machine building, and personnel training.
-The key companies of the Russian Railways Group engaged in its operations abroad are RZD International, RasonConTrans, South Caucasus Railway, UTLC ERA, GEFCO and RZD Logistics.
+Its key business lines abroad include transit freight transportation, international logistics, and overseas infrastructure projects.
+The key companies of the Russian Railways Group engaged in its operations abroad are RZD International, South Caucasus Railway, UTLC ERA, GEFCO, and RZD Logistics.

 Key focus areas of the Long-Term Development Programme

-Russian Railways plans to continue developing its foreign business, among other things, by expanding its footprint and promoting the Group’s export-oriented portfolio centred around:
+Russian Railways continues developing its foreign business, among other things, by expanding its footprint and promoting the Group’s export-oriented portfolio centred on:

-- projects of railway design, construction (upgrade), electrification, and subsequent operation;
+- railway design, construction (upgrade), electrification, and subsequent operation;

 - consulting (development of concepts, strategies, railway development programmes, feasibility studies, and business plans);